yasenstar/books/Black_Hole_War.md

 _There are more things in heaven and earth, Horatio, Than are dreamt of in your philosophy. -- William Shakespeare, Hamlet_

 ## 03. Not Your Grandfather's Geometry

+..._time delation_(时间膨胀): rapidly moving clocks run slowly compared to slow clocks or clocks at rest.

 ## 04. "Einstein, Don't Tell God Want to Do"